-Mental health is essential for everyone, so that's why it's important to highlight the different needs and experiences of those who identify as BIPOC (Black, Indigenous and People of Color).
+Mental health is tied to individual experience, so it's important to highlight the different needs of those who identify as BIPOC (Black, Indigenous and People of Color).
 By taking time to understand the unique identities and experiences of underrepresented communities, we can better comprehend and address the varying range of mental health needs and work towards an inclusive and safe environment.

 Racial trauma is the traumatization that results from experiencing racism in any of its many forms.
 Trauma resulting from experiencing racism does not always stem from one major isolated event.
 Racial trauma can result from multiple reoccurring subtle acts of discrimination and microaggressions.
-These prolonged experiences often lead to mental health conditions such as depression and post-traumatic stress disorder (PTSD) in people.
+These prolonged experiences often lead to mental health conditions such as depression and post-traumatic stress disorder (PTSD).